RetypeOS/axes/COMMAND.md

 #### **Configuration**

 Applications are defined in the `[options.open_with]` section of your `axes.toml`.
 Since v0.1.8, each entry is a **complete script** that can be a string, a sequence, or a table with a description.
+[WARN: Pending to Change...]

 ```toml
 [options.open_with]